drakkar-lig/dmarc-conext24/README.md

 ```

 The generated data and table can be found in the created folder 'results'.
-Although, the results can be found in the data repository : link to Entrepôt data
+Although, the results can be found in the [data repository](https://entrepot.recherche.data.gouv.fr/file.xhtml?persistentId=doi:10.57745/I36UKN).

 # Features evaluation